Reach out to us at to test drive the Platform.

 FASTA file is a reference genome which we will use for the alignment of the FASTQ files.

-On the DRAFT Task page you will see two tabs: Set Input Data and Define App Settings as shown in the screenshot below.
+On the DRAFT Task page you will see two tabs: Set Input Data and Define App Settings as shown below.
 The Set Input Data tab is where you can enter the input files and reference files for your workflow.

 The only remaining files you need to select are FASTQ files.
 Click Select file(s) and choose these files: